Texas Instruments (TXN) Outperforms Broader Market: What You Need to Know

-Shares of the chipmaker have appreciated by 1.29% over the course of the past month, outperforming the Computer and Technology sector's loss of 0.16% and lagging the S&P 500's gain of 2.92%.
+Heading into today, shares of the chipmaker had lost 1.09% over the past month, outpacing the Computer and Technology sector's loss of 1.2% and lagging the S&P 500's gain of 1.54% in that time.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $5.11 per share and revenue of $15.72 billion, which would represent changes of -27.72% and -10.28%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of $5.11 per share and a revenue of $15.72 billion, demonstrating changes of -27.72% and -10.28%, respectively, from the preceding year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Texas Instruments.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Texas Instruments.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To capitalize on this, we've crafted the Zacks Rank, a unique model that incorporates these estimate changes and offers a practical rating system.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate has moved 0.05% higher within the past month.
-At present, Texas Instruments boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, there's been a 0.05% rise in the Zacks Consensus EPS estimate.
+As of now, Texas Instruments holds a Zacks Rank of #3 (Hold).

-Looking at valuation, Texas Instruments is presently trading at a Forward P/E ratio of 39.09.
-Its industry sports an average Forward P/E of 20.45, so one might conclude that Texas Instruments is trading at a premium comparatively.
+Digging into valuation, Texas Instruments currently has a Forward P/E ratio of 38.83.
+Its industry sports an average Forward P/E of 20.34, so one might conclude that Texas Instruments is trading at a premium comparatively.

-It's also important to note that TXN currently trades at a PEG ratio of 4.34.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-TXN's industry had an average PEG ratio of 3.86 as of yesterday's close.
+One should further note that TXN currently holds a PEG ratio of 4.31.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The average PEG ratio for the Semiconductor - General industry stood at 3.83 at the close of the market yesterday.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report